ultimate271/notes/dostoevsky/brothers03.05.md

 “But I am convinced that she does love a man like you, and not a man like him.”

+#### Mitya expresses his opinion of the matter, remarking on the absurdity of Katya choosing him over Ivan
 “She loves her own _virtue_, not me.”
 The words broke involuntarily, and almost malignantly, from Dmitri.
 He laughed, but a minute later his eyes gleamed, he flushed crimson and struck the table violently with his fist.